-That is, unless the firewood is creating some unpleasant effects.
 Using unseasoned firewood can trigger lots of issues like excess smoke, less heat, and more creosote accumulation (which can then trigger unpleasant odors and structural issues).
 All in all, it’s well worth it to either season your own wood pile or take the time necessary to examine the wood you purchase, ensuring it’s adequately dried out and ready to burn.

 Obviously, the most surefire way to get exactly what you want from the wood you burn is to season your own.
 Store it in a place that is open, yet protected, such as a wood shed with open sides and a sturdy roof, and let it sit for at least six months before putting it to use.
 Ensure the pieces are cut short and split on the ends to get things moving faster.

 If your wood pile is ready to go, and you’re ready to put your system to use, call us in for your annual inspection.
 Our team is CSIA certified and ready to serve, guaranteeing you a safer and better functioning system every single year.